 “Everyone has baggage, maybe we should help each other carry it.” ― Rob Liano

-There are so many facets and perspectives to the process of recovery.
+There are so many facets and perspectives in the process of recovery.
 Something that’s consistently heard and relayed is the concept of “don’t use and go to a meeting”.
 This outwardly sounds like a simple concept or easy task.
 Considering everyone has the ability to follow this simple task, we should have many more recovering people in the world.

 Maybe this isn’t as simple as many perceive.
 Is it time we considered why this is true?

-There are a significant number of people who come into the process with a tremendous amount of baggage.
 These bags are huge and haven’t been opened in quite some time.
 The carrying of the bags is not only painful, many of the things enclosed are painful as well.
 In other words, the pain is doubled and even sometimes tripled, depending on the circumstances.
 There are things in the bags that the person either forgot about or are afraid to expose.